HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/ServicesApi.md

 Update an OS service image by its ID

 Updates an OS service image with a matching ID.
-Note that Hoster or BMaaS Access Owner role is required for this operation under GreenLake Cloud Service.
+Note that Hoster or BMaaS Access Owner role is required for this operation under GreenLake Cloud Services.
 If GreenLake Platform IAM issued token is used for authentication, then it is required to pass  'X-Role' and 'X-Workspaceid' headers.

 ### Required Parameters